 Display annual exhibition artworks..

-Members are invited to send in ONE of their 2021 Exhibition submissions for display on the SAAS website 2021 Exhibition Gallery.
+Members are invited to send in ONE of their 2022 Exhibition submissions for display on the SAAS website 2022 Exhibition Gallery.
 The preferred work should be sent to firstname.lastname@example.org.
-Members are requested to send in images at the same time as their 2021 Exhibition entry papers.
-The submission deadline is the last Friday in June.
+Members are invited to send in images as soon as their 2022 Exhibition entry papers are ready.
+The image submission deadline for the SAAS website is Sunday 3 July which is one week after the final date for entries.
 The images remain copyright of the artist.
 Please include your name as you wish it to appear, the title of the artwork, the year completed, the size of the artwork in centimetres (Height x Width x (Depth for 3D objects)), and the medium used.
 This information will be placed alongside your image.

-There are some tips below to help you make the photographs and send them by email.
+Please read the information below to help you make the photographs and send them to us by email.

-Tips on how to take pictures of your artwork
+Tips on how to make pictures of your artwork

-Professional photography of artwork uses sophisticated rigs with high resolution digital cameras, colour calibration, and perhaps software-based multiple image stitching.
+The camera is a valuable tool for analysis and conservation.
+Professional photography of artwork for these purposes uses sophisticated rigs with high resolution digital cameras, colour calibration, and perhaps software-based multiple image stitching.
 An indication of what is possible can be seen at

 However, very acceptable results can still be obtained with a modest amount of relatively inexpensive equipment.
 Try to adhere to the following principles.